+Arsène, there was just half an hour left before the transferdeadline when the Ozil deal was announced, why was the deal concluded so late?
 The timing of the deal was linked to the Gareth Bale deal, but also all the other deals as well because Real Madrid bought Illarramendi and Isco in the summer.
 When I first contacted Real Madrid, things were quite open.
 They also needed time for Carlo Ancelotti to get to know his squad better, so he could make a decision.
 So all these aspects put together explains why it happened so late.
 We had a big advantage, and that was that I had been in contact with Mesut before, when he first went to Real Madrid three years ago.
 I spoke to him back then on the phone, in the end he told me he wanted to go to Real Madrid, so I wished him well, but that first contact had been made.
 He knew that I wanted him for a long time, and this was not the first time I tried to sign him.

+The deal more than doubled Arsenal’s previous transfer record, was there any wariness in spending that much on a player?
 Of course, it’s a big responsibility to spend that amount of money.
 But I feel comfortable with it because we had the money to do it.
 Before we couldn’t have done it because we didn’t have the money available.
 It’s as simple as that.
 I had a huge sense of responsibility when we built the stadium to get the Club through it without going bankrupt.
 The first years were difficult, and also explained why we lost some players.
 Now we are in a more comfortable financial position, I - more than anyone - want the great players to play for Arsenal Football Club.
 If we have to spend the money to do that, I will spend the money.

+So is this a new policy of buying big for Arsenal?
 No, the policy is exactly the same - I always want to bring the best players in here, world-class players, at the best possible price.
 And I want to continue to educate 60 to 80 per cent of the squad ourselves.
 The culture of the Club, the way we want to play football and the way we want to behave, comes from within.
 The Wilsheres, the Ramseys, the Gibbs - these kind of players have to be the culture of the Club.
 Then on top of that we want to bring world-class players who will help us to be even stronger.

-At the moment Germany produces top-quality players.
+"At the moment Germany produces top-quality players.
 Look at their national team, it’s a bit like Spain was two or three years ago"

+But could fans expect to see one or two of these big-name signings following each season now?
 If they are needed, then yes.
 If it’s just for marketing reasons, then no. But for football reasons, why not.

 Ozil is the latest in a line of German players joining the Club… That’s linked to just one thing - the quality of the players.
 At the moment Germany produces top-quality players.
 Look at their national team, it’s a bit like Spain was two or three years ago.
 Suddenly they have Gotze, Draxler, Schweinsteiger, Kroos, Ozil, Podolski.
 They have two or three players in every position.
 That’s why you go more for German players, because of the quality.
 Having said that, it’s also a nationality that tends to adapt well.
 They are a bit like the northern countries in the way they settle There is less risk there, especially once a player has already moved from his country - like Ozil did to Spain - the risk is minimal because they know what to expect.

+There has been incredible attention on Ozil since he signed, how will he deal with the pressure?
 There are two aspects.
 First it’s what is happening externally, which you have to try to master and I agree that’s not always easy.
 Then secondly you have how the player behaves.
 Does he want to be a real team player, with the same solidarity and humility as the rest?
 I think that’s the most important part and on that front I’m not anxious at all.

+How has the rest of the team reacted?
+Can it disrupt a side when a superstar joins?
 If it’s just that he receives a lot of attention, then no. But if he demands that attention himself, then yes it can.
 But Mesut is a player who joined us because he likes the way we play, and he wants to be a part of that, so I’m not worried in that respect.

+How was the summer transfer window as a whole?
+Did you feel under extra pressure this year due to the incredible speculation surrounding the Club?
 At the end of the day, I’m not the only one who dictates the timings of the transfer market.
 I always said that, even to people inside the Club who I worked with, I told them that this is a very stressful period but we have to be patient because things can happen right at the end.
 I said that many times.
 The transfer of Ozil was linked with a huge desire of everyone at the Club to get it done, but at the same time it could have failed because we faced huge competition in the end from other clubs, so you have to accept that.
 The pressure for us on the transfer front was huge.
 People knew we had money to spend, and honestly, it wasn’t easy.
 I said many times I was ready to spend if it was for the right player, and if you look at our form over the past year, it would take a special talent to strengthen the team.

+Do you wish you had got one or two names in, as well as Ozil though?
 Well let’s not forget that at Sunderland we started in midfield with Wilshere, Ramsey, Flamini and Ozil.
 On top of that, who did not play?
 Cazorla, Arteta, Chamberlain, Podolski, Rosicky.
 So you realise football is not just about adding more players together.
 You have to give them a chance to play, you have to give a chance to players like Ramsey and Chamberlain at some point.
 One year ago, people were questioning Ramsey.
 But why is he where he is today?
 Because we kept faith in him and gave him a chance, so you have to find the right balance between developing players and adding more quality.